vectordotdev/vector/website/content/en/docs/about/concepts.md

 {{< jump "/docs/about/under-the-hood/architecture/data-model/metric" >}}

+### Traces

+A **trace** event can be thought of as a special kind of log event.
+Currently Vector only supports trace events for the `datadog_agent` source, and the `datadog_traces` sink.
+Support for trace events in other components will be added on a case by case basis.

 ## Components

 **Component** is the generic term for [sources], [transforms], and [sinks].
 Components ingest, transform, and route events.
 You compose components to create [topologies].